09/08/2017 0 Comments

 Some of the most difficult aspects of going the route of allergy shots are the time, effort and monetary investment that are required.
 Due to the costs being so high, many pet owners are unwilling to move forward with this process.
 Additionally, there are risks involved.
 Treatments sometimes cause shock or anaphylaxis.
 Still, when your pet suffers from an allergy, it can be one of the best ways for them to gain relief.
 Living with an allergy is difficult for pets.
 There’s the constant scratching for one.
 Then there’s the infections that repeatedly arise.
 Your dog might lick itchy spots till they bleed and become sores.
 Your cat could develop raw bald patches in their fur and have discharge from their ears.
 It’s not a very good quality of life for your dog or cat to have.
 That’s why our clinic often suggests immunotherapy for canine and feline allergy sufferers in Toronto, Scarborough and other surrounding areas.

-If you have any questions about pet allergies or anything else, please contact Brimley-Lawrence Animal Clinic today.
+If you have any questions about pet allergies or anything else, please contact our animal clinic today.
 We’re here to help.